HappyCatProductions/compit/README.md

 - Use one Source Account to trigger one or more Target Accounts.
 - Choose which Hour and Mintue of the day you wish to trigger your Staking Rewards (default is Midnight).
 - Outputs each transaction Status, Transaction ID and an https://hashscan.io URL of the transaction.
+- Choose output levels of Verbose, Status only or None (default is Verbose).
 - Each transaction sends the minimal amount possible: 1 tinybar (1 HBAR = 100,000,000 tinybars).
 This means that if you are staking your Source Account then those rewards will keep this service running indefinitely (even if the reward percentage is extrmemly low).
 - Graceful exists (if you're OCD like me).